wing5wong/artisan-whs-static/source/_courses/MAG1.md

   - MAG2
   - MTA2
   - MPS2
-course_fees: >-
-  $10 Workbook.
-Students are advised to have a Graphics calculator for this course.
+course_fees: Students are advised to have a Graphics calculator for this course.
 notes: >-
   Maximum of two Mathematics course in Year 12.
 Achievement in the external